Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Introduction

-Let $G$ be a simple Lie group.
-We firstly recall that a Riemannian metric $g$ on a homogeneous space $G/K$ is called \emph{standard} if it is induced from the negative of the Killing form of the Lie algebra $\fr{g}$ of $G$ (Definition \ref{defnorm}).
-The standard metric is naturally reductive and hence geodesic orbit.
-For many examples of homogeneous spaces $G/K$, the standard metric is the only $G$-invariant g.o. metric up to homothety.
-The following is our first main result.

-\begin{theorem} Let $(G,g)$ be a connected compact Riemannian simple Lie group and let $G\times K$ be the connected component of the isometry group of $(G,g)$ (up to local isomorphism).
-Assume that $K$ is a (weakly) regular subgroup of $G$ and \emph{(i)} $K$ is semisimple or \emph{(ii)} the Lie algebra of $K$ is self-normalizing in the Lie algebra of $G$ (e.g. if $K$ has maximal rank in $G$).
-Moreover, assume that the only $G$-invariant g.o. metric on the homogeneous space $G/K$ is the standard metric (up to homothety).
-Then $(G,g)$ is a g.o. manifold if and only if it is a naturally reductive manifold. \end{theorem}
+\begin{theorem} Let $(G,g)$ be a connected compact Riemannian simple Lie group and assume that the metric $g$ is $G\times K$-invariant, where $K$ is a closed regular subgroup of $G$.
+If $(G,g)$ is a $G\times K$-geodesic orbit manifold then $(G,g)$ is a naturally reductive manifold. \end{theorem}

-A Riemannian metric $g$ on $G$ is called \emph{$G\times K$-invariant}, where $K$ is a closed subgroup of $G$, if it is left-invariant by $G$ and right-invariant by $K$.
-We also recall that a homogeneous space $G/K$ is called \emph{strongly isotropy irreducible} if the connected component of $K$ acts irreducibly on the tangent space $T_{eK}(G/K)$ (\cite{WaZi}).
-Our second main result is the following characterization, which is partially a consequence of Theorem \ref{mainequiv} and generalizes the main theorem in \cite{CheCheWo}.

-\begin{theorem} Let $(G,g)$ be a connected compact Riemannian simple Lie group and assume that the metric $g$ is $G\times K$-invariant, where $K$ is a closed subgroup that either has maximal rank in $G$ or such that $G/K$ is a strongly isotropy irreducible space.
-Then $(G,g)$ is a g.o. manifold if and only if it is a naturally reductive manifold. \end{theorem}
+\begin{corol} Let $(G,g)$ be a connected compact Riemannian simple Lie group and assume that the metric $g$ is $G\times K$-invariant, where $K$ is subgroup of $G$ that has maximal rank.
+Then $(G,g)$ is a g.o. manifold if and only if it is a naturally reductive manifold.\end{corol}